JohN PATRICK.

 While raising his family in both California and Connecticut, Walsh remains a New Yorker at heart – having graduated from Fordham University, engaged at Lincoln Center, married on Park Avenue and then becoming a Dad at Lenox Hill Hospital, not once but twice.
 In fact, being Matt and Tim’s Dad is “the very best role of all."

 When he’s not busy performing, Walsh enjoys traveling with his family, coaching youth basketball and volunteering as a BookPal for the SAG Foundation.
-He’s also active with Saint Aloysius Church and The Gridiron Club in New Canaan, CT.
+He’s also active with Saint Aloysius Church and New Canaan Exchange Club in New Canaan, CT.

 Recording Studio Specs: